 Other potential side effects of physiotherapy may include mild headaches or dizziness if the treatment involves the manipulation of the neck or head.
 Some people may experience short-term muscle spasms or stiffness after a physiotherapy session.
-These side effects are usually minor and should resolve on their own within a few days.
+These side effects are usually minor and should be resolved within a few days.

 In rare cases, physiotherapy may aggravate pre-existing conditions or cause new injuries.
 It’s crucial to inform your physiotherapist of any pre-existing conditions or injuries you have before starting physiotherapy treatment.